-Ambien and Sleeping Pills (Hypnotics)
+Ambien and Sleeping Pills

 Prescription sleeping pills like Lunesta, Sonata, or Ambien are called hypnotics because they are designed to promote or extend sleep.
-People take them to help with insomnia, but taking them over long periods of time can have serious health effects, like mental and behavioral problems and memory loss, and can easily lead to addiction.
+People take them to help with insomnia, but taking them over long periods can have serious health effects, like mental and behavioral problems and memory loss, and can easily lead to addiction.

 Adderall and Stimulants

-Prescription stimulants like Adderall and Ritalin are prescribed to treat ADHD (attention deficit-hyperactivity disorder) and narcolepsy, but they have become popular as street drugs.
+Prescription stimulants like Adderall and Ritalin can treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy, but they have become popular as street drugs.
 They increase alertness, attention, energy, blood pressure, heart rate, and breathing rate, and this feeling of alertness and energy can feel like a very positive high.
-Prescription stimulants are often used off-label as “smart drugs,” taken by students who use them to stay awake, so they can stay up all night and study for school.
+Adderall is an amphetamine.
+Like other amphetamines, it is very easy to build a physical tolerance.
+Prescription stimulants are highly physically addictive, and withdrawal symptoms can include heart problems, psychosis, anger, depression, fatigue, and paranoia.

 There are some painful and confusing realities of prescription drug addiction.
 Many find the possibility of withdrawal, cravings, and other signs of dependence as a reason to avoid treatment.
-However, our team is ready to help you through prescription drugs addiction treatment.
+However, our team is ready to help you through prescription drug addiction treatment.

 Addiction is a complex topic, and many people need to take prescription drugs as part of their life to manage ongoing health concerns.
 But if you feel using a prescription drug is interfering with your life, now may be the right time to consider prescription drug addiction treatment and contact Spokane Falls Recovery Center.
 Call now at 844.962.2775 to begin prescription drug addiction treatment.